Mistsuu/dlogC/README.md

 The program outputs `None` in the following cases:

-- The program detects that no solution can be found.
+- The program detects that no solution can be found *(but in a very very small case)*
 - `n` is not a prime number or it is not positive.
 - `num_cache_items` is `0`.
 - `nrandpoints` is `< 2`.